German submarine U-337: Service history

 After training with the 5th U-boat Flotilla at Kiel, U-337 was transferred to the 6th U-boat Flotilla based at Saint-Nazaire in France for front-line service.
 After sailing from Kiel on 24 December 1942, the U-boat sailed north and then west into the Atlantic south of Iceland.
 Her last radio report, on 3 January 1943, gave her position as 63°N 12°W. The U-boat was never heard from again.
-There is no explanation for its loss.
+Its fate remains an unsolved mystery.

 Previously recorded fate

 A postwar assessment stated U-337 was sunk on 15 January 1943 southwest of Iceland by depth charges from a British Flying Fortress of No. 206 RAF.
 This attack was actually against U-632, inflicting no damage.